-With the diagnosis of diabetes, you might start seeing a variety of different symptoms that may arouse several discomforts in the body.
+With the diagnosis of diabetes, you might start seeing various symptoms that may arouse several discomforts in the body.
 Diabetes is a very frequently seen disorder in adults all over the world.

-But what is more concerning than the imbalanced blood sugar levels are the different nerve problems that accompany the blood sugar issues.
+But what is more concerning than the imbalanced blood sugar levels are the nerve problems accompanying the blood sugar issues.
 They are common occurrences that people face.

 Although diabetes is a growing condition, it is not inevitable.
 On the brighter side, you can even get hold of your blood sugar levels and make sure that you also keep your nerve problems under control.

 Today, let us have a look at diabetic retinopathy.
 It is a very evident problem among blood sugar patients.
 Let us dive into learning more about…

 - What is the first stage of diabetic retinopathy?